zwliew/zwliew/README.md

 ### Hello, I'm Zhao Wei 😊

 I go by the alias zwliew online.
-I'm a soon-to-be undergraduate student, excited to learn more about different focus areas in computer science and math.
+I'm an undergraduate computer science student at the National University of Singapore.